Here’s an Original Trip Itinerary for the Inexistent Silk Road

 Explore Ashgabat

-Ashgabat, the capital of Turkmenistan, is a city of contrasts, blending historical roots with a modern facade.
-Known as the ‘City of White Marble,’ Ashgabat holds a Guinness World Record for the highest density of white marble-clad buildings, which gives it a distinctive and perhaps futuristic appearance.
-The city houses artifacts from the Parthian and Persian Empires.
+Ashgabat, the capital of Turkmenistan, is a city of contrasts.
+Known as the ‘City of White Marble,’ Ashgabat holds a Guinness World Record for the highest density of white marble-clad buildings, which gives it an original appearance.
+The city also houses artifacts from the Parthian and Persian Empires.
+If you are a history enthusiast, key hotspots for you might be the Ashgabat National Museum of History and the Parthian Fortresses of Nisa – an UNESCO World Heritage Site that was once a major city in the Parthian Empire.

 The city experiences a desert climate with hot, dry summers and mild winters.
 The ideal times to visit are during the spring (March to May) and autumn (September to November) when the weather is pleasant.